 This figure shows the number of dental specialists employed, by sex and area of specialty.
-National data is presented for 2019.
-In 2019, the largest group of dental specialists in Australia were orthodontists (552).
+National data is presented for 2020.
+In 2020, the largest group of dental specialists in Australia were orthodontists (560).

 Dental Board of Australia 2018.
-Melbourne: Australian Health Practitioner Regulation Agency - external site opens in new window.
+Melbourne: Australian Health Practitioner Regulation Agency.
 Viewed 18 December 2018.

-The goal of por Australia's National Oral Health Plan 2015-2024 - external site opens in new window (NOHP) is 'to improve health and wellbeing across the Australian population by improving oral health status and reducing the burden of poor oral health' (CoAG 2015).
+The goal of Australia's National Oral Health Plan 2015-2024 (NOHP) is 'to improve health and wellbeing across the Australian population by improving oral health status and reducing the burden of poor oral health' (CoAG 2015).